-While the UK benefits from free healthcare, NHS waiting times can be painfully long, with many people taking out private medical insurance so they can beat the queues.
+While here in the UK we are exceptionally lucky to benefit from free healthcare, NHS waiting times can be painfully long, with many people opting for private medical insurance so they can beat the queues.

-Around 13% of UK consumers have some form of private health insurance, according to Finder, and some brokers are reporting sharp increases in take up in recent months.
-This may be because the coronavirus pandemic has prompted more of us to think about healthcare and the different options available to us.
+Around 13% of UK consumers have some form of private health insurance, according to Finder, with some brokers reporting that they saw a sharp increase in take up following the pandemic.

-Deciding whether you need private health insurance is a personal choice for those who can afford it, and while the NHS is invaluable, it is under huge pressure, which can mean the wait for treatment of non-urgent conditions is often agonisingly long.
+Deciding whether you need private health insurance is a personal choice for those who can afford it, and while the NHS is invaluable, it is under huge pressure, which can mean wait times for non-urgent treatment are often agonisingly long.

 Here, we outline what private health insurance is, what it usually covers and some of the pros and cons to help you decide whether this type of policy is right for you.